snufkinwa/algostack/docs/core-topics/data_structures/arrays/Arrays.md

 ### Example in Java

-Here’s how you might set up your sushi plates in JavaScript:
+Here’s how you might set up your sushi plates in Java:

 ```java
 // Initializing a conveyor belt of sushi plates with a fixed size